Here To Help You Succeed

 ABOUT JOHNSON COLLEGE

 Johnson College provides real-world, hands-on learning in a supportive environment and prepares graduates to enter into or advance in their in-demand careers.
 Johnson College was founded in 1912 and is the region’s only technical college, offering 15 associate degrees, five academic certificates, and over 30 continuing education programs.
 A low student-to-instructor ratio supports an emphasis on hands-on learning.
 Located in Scranton on a 44-acre campus with a satellite campus serving the greater Hazleton area, the College is an accredited, private, non-profit, co-educational institution with a strong tradition of working with regional businesses and industries to ensure a skilled and qualified workforce.
+To learn more about Johnson College, click here.

 ABOUT UNITED NEIGHBORHOOD CENTERS